Together Everyone Achieves More

 Forest School is an inspirational process that offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.

-Forest School is a specialised learning approach that sits within and compliments the wider context of education at Fleetdown Primary School and our core values.
+Forest School is a specialised learning approach that sits within and compliments the wider context of education at Fleetdown Primary Academy and our core values.

 As described by the Forest School Association, the six Forest School Principles are as follows:

 1. Forest School is a long-term process of frequent and regular sessions in a woodland or natural environment, rather than a one-off visit.
-Planning, adaptation, observations and reviewing are integral elements of Forest School.
-This supports resilience.
+Planning, adaptation, observations and reviewing are integral elements of Forest School which supports resilience.

-2. Forest School takes place in a woodland or natural wooded environment to support the development of a relationship between the learner and the natural world.
-This develops the value of respect.
+2. Forest School takes place in a woodland or natural wooded environment to support the development of a relationship between the learner and the natural world which develops the value of respect.